yashjakhotiya/BERT-Siamese-Networks-For-Similar-Intent-Question-Identification/2021-10-03-quora-question-pairs.md

 6. Models in consideration:
-    - Potential models for learning representations
+    - Models for learning representations
-        - BERT-like models (RoBERTa, ALBERT, DeBERTa)
+        - BERT
-        - GPT models
+        - GPT
         - XLNet
-    - Potential models for clustering
+    - Models for clustering
         - K-means
-        - DBSCAN
-        - GMM
-    - Potential models for finding similarity
+    - Models for finding similarity
         - Feedforward neural network (FFN)
-        - Gradient boosted trees

 ![](https://yashjakhotiya.github.io/blog//images/2021-10-03-quora-question-pairs/similar-questions-flow-chart.png "Model in action")

-# Potential Results and Discussions:
-We aim to confidently identify a representative question for a query question input by a user, and further list the **_top-k_** most relevant questions.

-# Midpoint results and analysis
+# Final results and analysis

 For this checkpoint, we completed the supervised aspect of our project and implemented a BERT-based model to classify pairs of questions as "similar" or "not similar".
 We conducted thorough experiments and ablation studies to find the optimal model, hyperparameters and data preprocessing & augmentation techniques that gives us the best results.